Taylor Yard: Paseo del Río project

 The Paseo del Río project (Spanish for "river walk") will be an approximately 1 mi long riverfront walkway constructed on Taylor Yard, along the banks of the Los Angeles River.
 The project is being overseen by the 100 Acre Partnership, and will be funded by grants from the Santa Monica Mountains Conservancy.
+Officials with the City of Los Angeles, the State Parks Department, and the Mountains Recreation and Conservation Authority selected a final design in 2023.

 Bowtie Parcel

 The State of California owns the G1 parcel, colloquially called the "Bowtie Parcel" on a plot of 18 acre, immediately north of G2, along the banks of the Los Angeles River.
 There are plans to convert this parcel into phase 2 of the phase two of Rio de Los Angeles State Park.
 The state currently uses the space for public art programming, and the site also hosts several site-specific installations, and numerous pop-up events, in collaboration with a local nonprofit, Clockshop.

 Private developments

 Taylor Yard Transit Village is a mixed-use development built on 24 acre at the southern end of Taylor Yard, immediately southeast of Rio de Los Angeles State Park.
 The development comprises rental apartments, senior housing, homes, commercial space and greenspace.

-In Spring 2020, a developer proposed the construction of a mixed-used complex immediately north of the Bowtie Parcel, comprising 419 multi-family residential units, commercial space, and a multi-story parking structure.
+In spring 2020, a developer proposed the construction of a mixed-used complex immediately north of the Bowtie Parcel, comprising 419 multi-family residential units, commercial space, and a multi-story parking structure.